DevinLust/AI_Project1/README.txt

-Authors: Devin Lust and Jake Bailey
+Authors: Devin Lust and Jacob Bailey

 Type "ptyhon UCSearch.py" or "python AstarSearch.py" in the command line to run the programs.
 Include two input strings in the form